-The members of our compensation committee are Dr. McKearn and Messrs.
-Janney and Walker.
-Mr. Janney is the chair of our compensation committee.
+The members of our compensation committee are . is the chair of our compensation committee.
 Our compensation committee oversees our compensation policies, plans and benefits programs.
 The compensation committee will also:

-- · oversee our overall compensation philosophy and compensation policies, plans and benefit programs; - review and approve or recommend to the board for approval compensation for our executive officers and directors; - prepare the compensation committee report that the SEC will require to be included in our annual proxy statement; and - · administer our equity compensation plans.
+- oversee our overall compensation philosophy and compensation policies, plans and benefit programs; - review and approve or recommend to the board for approval compensation for our executive officers and directors; - · prepare the compensation committee report that the SEC will require to be included in our annual proxy statement; and - administer our equity compensation plans.

-Our compensation committee operates under a written charter which satisfies the applicable rules of the SEC and the listing standards of NASDAO.
+Our compensation committee will operate under a written charter, to be effective prior to the completion of this offering, which will satisfy the applicable rules of the SEC and the listing standards of